GrowthHacker: Automated Off-Policy Evaluation Optimization Using Code-Modifying LLM Agents: Discussion

 The failure distribution reveals multiple concurrent challenges: syntax errors dominated in general frameworks, while parameter explosions in continuous action spaces represent a distinct safety concern that could lead to incorrect policy decisions.

-\subsubsection{Framework Performance Comparison (RQ2)}
+\subsection{Framework Performance Comparison (RQ2)}

-The two\_agent framework consistently produced stable improvements, achieving 45\% positive outcome rate with 106.7\% average improvement and 5.5\% median among successful optimizations.
-AutoGen's poor performance despite sophisticated architecture demonstrates that versatility can compromise effectiveness in specialized domains, achieving 88.6\% average improvements but only 2.4\% median with 34\% degradation proportion.
-The relationship between modification strategies and framework capabilities indicates these design choices are interdependent and require careful matching, as CrewAI's conservative 31.7\% average improvement contrasts sharply with two\_agent (106.7\%).
+The two\_agent framework consistently produced stable improvements, achieving a 78\% positive-outcome rate with 26.0\% average improvement and 4.4\% median among positive outcomes.
+AutoGen's lower performance despite sophisticated architecture demonstrates that versatility can compromise effectiveness in specialized domains, achieving only 10.1\% average improvement and 1.7\% median.
+The relationship between modification strategies and framework capabilities indicates these design choices are interdependent and require careful matching; CrewAI leads in average improvement magnitude (37.9\%) and is the only framework with zero extreme-value outcomes, contrasting with two\_agent's superior consistency (highest median improvement at 4.4\%).

-\subsubsection{Code Modification Reliability (RQ3)}
+\subsection{Code Modification Reliability (RQ3)}

 Agent-applied patches achieved highest success, followed by whole code generation and manual patches.
 However, substantial performance variation across framework-method combinations indicates no approach universally dominates.
 Manual patches exposed transformer limitations in line number calculation, while whole code generation introduced file corruption risks in certain frameworks.